 Often, there is not a clear understanding of what it means to set goals.
 According to Wikipedia, “goal setting involves the development of an action plan designed to motivate and guide a person or group towards a goal.”
 Basically, you need a specific way to achieve something.
 It’s never too late to improve your goal-setting abilities!

 While life doesn’t always need to be about setting and achieving goals, it is a great way to add purpose to your day.
-You are often less motivated to jump out of bed on the days where you have nothing planned, which can carry throughout the day, making you feel like you accomplished nothing.
-By having something to work for, you can find your purpose in your days.
+You are often less motivated to jump out of bed on the days when you have nothing planned, which can carry you throughout the day, making you feel like you accomplished nothing.
+By having something to work for, you can give yourself a sense of purpose.

 Improve your goal setting.